catalyst/moodle-tool_passwordvalidator/README.md

 and the plugin will be installed. </p1>
 <p1>This plugin relies on the moodle core security setting "Password Rotation Limit" This must be set to at least 1, so that moodle stores the time that a password was last changed.
 If this setting is not enabled, the settings page for this plugin will alert you, and the time lockout functionality of the plugin will not work. </p1>

+<h2> Unit Testing </h2>
+<p1> All of the password validation functionality has accompanying unit tests, that validate that the program is operating correctly.
+These tests can be executed via PHPUnit from the Moodle installation if it is installed.</p1>